MeetCoding/iitr-ece-sem3/HSS-206/Introduction.md

 1. **Laboratory Experiments** → controlled setting.

     - Example: _Bystander Effect Study_ → fewer people helped when more bystanders were present.
+	    - **Independent Variable**: "The number of other persons who the participant believed were participating in the discussion".
+		- **Dependent Variables**: "Whether the participant would leave the room to offer help" and "How quickly they would do so".

 2. **Field Experiments** → real-life setting.

     - Example: _Dutton & Aron Bridge Study (1974)_

         - More men from high-arousal suspension bridge called female experimenter (misattribution of arousal → attraction).
+        - **Independent Variable**: The arousal condition (High Arousal on a suspension bridge vs. Low Arousal on a solid bridge).
+        - **Dependent Variable**: "The number of men who later called the experimenter".

 ---